AschPlatform/asch-redeploy/README.md

 # asch-redeploy
-A hassle-free local asch environment
+A hassle-free local asch environment.
+Watch for changes on your Dapp and re-deploy it automatically.

 # Install
 ```bash